 David specializes in blackwork tattoos similar in style to classic woodcuts, etchings, and pen and ink drawings.
-His favorite subjects are found in nature, include animals, bones, skulls, and pretty girls with horns.
+His favorite subjects are found in nature, include animals, bones, skulls, and women with horns.
 The best way to contact him is through his website, you can schedule appointments with him directly once a month, and keep up with his news on Instagram.

 Originally from California, Jonathan brings a fine line blackwork style to Moon specializing in miniatures, and highly detailed designs.
 To schedule with Jonathan email him, but first visit his Instagram page to see when he is accepting new clients.